zhouzi/kay/README.md

 ### kay.message(msg)

-Define a message from the previously called constraint.
+Define a message for the previously added constraint.
 This msg will be used instead of "true" in the error map.
 Note: there's no restriction to what msg can be, as long as it can be stored in an object.